 Deconfining.
 Arts, Culture and Politics in Europe and Africa is an international initiative that brings together artists, institutions, and researchers from the European Union and African countries.
 Its aim is to open spaces for dialogue—both symbolically and practically—where history and contemporary realities have long built walls.
 The Art Transparent Foundation from Wrocław co-creates Deconfining, fostering artistic, educational, and curatorial exchange, as well as building lasting relationships between the regions.

 The project’s partner in Tanzania is Nafasi Art Space – one of the most important centres of contemporary art in East Africa.
-It is in Dar es Salaam, during the Tukutane Festival, on 6 November 2025, that a unique exhibition will open, presenting the results of the Deconfining artistic residencies.
+It is in Dar es Salaam on 5 February 2026, that a unique exhibition will open, presenting the results of the Deconfining artistic residencies.

 Audiences in Tanzania will see works by five artists that premiered earlier this year during the 23rd SURVIVAL Art Review in Wrocław – one of the largest and most recognized festivals of contemporary art in public space in Poland.
 The exhibition will also feature a new installation by Kenyan artist Naitiemu Nyanjom, created especially for the presentation in Dar es Salaam.